DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Introduction

-As discussed above, supervised and unsupervised methods both suffer from the large variance of geo-object sizes, the proper selection of scales, low segmentation accuracies, and edge effects.
-To address these challenges, we propose a deep learning-based region-merging method (DeepMerge) to handle segmentation in large VHR images.
-To our best knowledge, this is the first effort to combine region-merging with deep learning for image segmentation to obtain results in vector format.
-The key contributions of our study are the following:
+As discussed above, supervised and unsupervised methods suffer from low segmentation accuracies caused by the land objects with diverse shapes and sizes and the selection of scale parameters with interpretability.
+To address these challenges, we propose a deep stepwise optimization method to handle segmentation in large VHR images.
+The proposed DeepMerge method can learn the shift-scale features (shown in Fig.\ref{shitf-scale}) to measure the similarity between two adjacent neighbouring super-pixels.

-\begin{itemize} \item A deep learning-based region-merging method was designed to enhance segmentation of large VHR images.
-The proposed method results in high-accuracy segmentations compared to SOTA methods, correctly segmenting both small and large objects. \item To facilitate sample collection, we designed a user-friendly graphical interface.
-A skilled-operator can select at least 10,000 training sample pairs in a working-day.
-This allows users to collect large training sets. \item We introduce a multi-level data embedding module and segment-based feature module to extract inputs for a Vision Transformer network.
-These two modules can capture local, global, and object information, learning the similarity and discrepancy between adjacent segments.
-Based on the ability to learn region similarity, objects located on the boundaries of tiles can be merged. \end{itemize}